braze-inc/braze-docs/_docs/_user_guide/administrative/app_settings/subscription_and_usage/message_usage.md

 If you're using the [older navigation]({{site.baseurl}}/navigation), you can find this page by selecting your account icon, then selecting **Subscriptions and Usage**.
 {% endalert %}

-## Message Credits Usage Overview
+## Message credits usage overview

 **Message Credits Usage Overview** provides an overview of usage across all channels that use credits.
-You can see how you're pacing against your overall credit allotment, and find details around your active contract and your contract period.
+You can see how you're pacing against your overall credit allotment, and find details about your active contract and your contract period.

 This page displays if you're on a message credits contract or if you've purchased WhatsApp.
 The channels that use message credits are shown in the **Credits contract overview**.